cnukaus/git_training/readme.md

+TEST not maintained
 ### TO DO

-READ PHOTO ATTACHMENT in Tweet
+FOCUS on rule of validate data
-Xunfei or MS OCR to get content from PHOTO
+Xunfei OCR to get content from PHOTO
 TOKEN Rewards
 Oracle
 Deal with bad quality data (attacks)
+Read ATTACHMENT in Tweet

+### to read
+GPT3 (Elon Mask)

 ### In Progress